DavyJonesLocker/client_side_validations/README.md

 // store and pass the handler reference to removeEventListener when unbinding
 ```

-The full list of native events dispatched by ClientSideValidations: `form:validate:before`, `form:validate:after`, `form:validate:pass`, `form:validate:fail`, `element:validate:before`, `element:validate:after`, `element:validate:pass`, `element:validate:fail`.
+The full list of native events dispatched by ClientSideValidations is:
+`form:validate:before`, `form:validate:after`, `form:validate:pass`,
+`form:validate:fail`, `element:validate:before`,
+`element:validate:after`, `element:validate:pass`,
+`element:validate:fail`.

-If you are upgrading from a version older than 23.0.0, the `data-csv-*` renaming above is required for any custom code that still reads or writes the old attribute names.
-If you are already on 23.x, the new 24.x upgrade step is to update any local uniqueness integrations that still reference `data-not-locally-unique` or `element.dataset.notLocallyUnique`.
+If you are upgrading from a version older than 23.0.0, the
+`data-csv-*` renaming above is required for any custom code that still
+reads or writes the old attribute names.
+If you are already on 23.x,

-If your application vendors the compiled asset with `rails g client_side_validations:copy_assets`, run that generator again after upgrading so your copied asset matches the current jQuery-free bundle.
+the new 24.x upgrade step is to update any local uniqueness
+integrations that still reference `data-not-locally-unique` or
+`element.dataset.notLocallyUnique`.

+If you previously vendored the compiled asset with
+`rails g client_side_validations:copy_assets`, remove that integration
+when upgrading to 25.x; the generator no longer exists.

 ## Initializer ##